A Guide to Catholic Baptism

 Who can receive a Catholic baptism?

-Anyone who has not already been baptized can receive the sacrament of Baptism in the Catholic Church.
-The Catechism of the Catholic Church states that “Every person not yet baptized and only such a person is able to be baptized,” (paragraph 1246).
-Baptism leaves an indelible (permanent) mark on the soul and there is no way nor any reason that one could be re-baptized.
+Anyone who has not already been baptised can receive the sacrament of Baptism in the Catholic Church.
+The Catechism of the Catholic Church states that “Every person not yet baptised and only such a person is able to be baptised,” (paragraph 1246).
+Baptism leaves an indelible (permanent) mark on the soul and there is no way nor any reason that one could be re-baptised.

-There are no age restrictions for baptism; you cannot be too old or too young to be baptized.
+There are no age restrictions for baptism; you cannot be too old or too young to be baptised.

 Who can perform a Catholic baptism?

-In the Catholic Church today, people are usually baptized as infants by a priest or deacon.
-There are extreme cases, however, when even an unbaptized person can baptize someone.
-All that is required is the will to do what the Church does when she baptizes, and to apply the Trinitarian Baptismal formula.
+In the Catholic Church today, people are usually baptised as infants by a priest or deacon.
+There are extreme cases, however, when even an unbaptised person can baptise someone.
+All that is required is the will to do what the Church does when she baptises, and to apply the Trinitarian Baptismal formula.
 The Trinitarian formula is:-

-“I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.”
+“I baptise you in the name of the Father, and of the Son, and of the Holy Spirit.”